 The 3GPP system shall provide means for the USS/UTM to transport security information to the UE to secure C2 Communication as part of the UAS Security.

 NOTE: The method and security information used to establish C2 security and how to apply C2 Security is up to USS/UTM and is outside the scope of 3GPP.

-Editor’s Note: This below provides a generic set of headings for a new key issue and need to be deleted before the TR goes for approval

-5.X Key issue #X: <Key issue name>

-5.X.1 Key issue details

-5.X.2 Threats

-5.X.3 Potential security requirements

 6 Proposed solutions

-Editor’s Note: This clause will contain the proposed solutions